-Smoking fish is an excellent way to bring out the deliciously moist texture of the fish.
+Smoking fish is an excellent way to bring out the deliciously moist texture of the fish, especially with trout fillets.

-However, before you get to smoke your fish and have this delicious treat, you need to prepare the fish correctly so that you get the best flavors out of the specific fish you are smoking.
+However, before you smoke fish and have this delicious treat, you need to prepare the fish correctly so that you get the best flavors out of the specific smoked fish.

 Brining The Fish For Smoking